Floydlang/floyd/docs/README.md

 ![](readme_emacs.png)

-Programming at this levels is the software equivalent of building the nextgen NVIDIA graphis card by placing NAND-gates onto the silicon, one by one.
+Programming at this levels is the software equivalent of building the next-gen NVIDIA graphics card by placing NAND-gates onto the silicon, one by one.

 From their end, hardware designers have spent decades and enormous amount of on-chip transistors to try to work around the software industry's lack of progress.
 The hardware today tries to figure out the intent and structure of your code *from the machine code while executing it* to boost performance.
 This is information the software already has!

-Floyd wants to improve the world and make it simpler to make big programs and make them them efficent.
+Floyd wants to improve the world and make it simpler to make big programs and make them them efficient.
 This requires some changed habits.

 # WHAT FLOYD WANTS TO DO

-Floyd is intolerant of programming religion and conservativsm, tired of all distractions with shiny new language syntax.
+Floyd is intolerant of programming religion and conservatism, tired of all distractions with shiny new language syntax.

 Floyd knows programming is about engineering and making insightful compromises about how your *system* works and performs.
 About exploring your system from different angles and try improvements and learn what works.